Things To Do

 Football

-Football is the most popular sport in Felanitx, with local teams and a strong community support.
+Football (soccer) is hugely popular in Felanitx, with local teams competing in regional leagues and a strong community following.

 Cycling